-(14) Bitter Fruit, a novel written in this nation, details the racial tensions that this country experienced in the 1980s and 90s.
+(16) Bitter Fruit, a novel written in this nation, details the racial tensions that this country experienced in the 1980s and 90s.
+Cry the Beloved Country was written by an author from this nation, who was born in the colony of Natal [[nah-TAHL]].
 Some of this nation's literature is written in Afrikaans, and Long Walk to Freedom was about the fight to end institutionalized segregation in this country.
 For the point, name this country which is home to authors including Alan Paton [[PAT-un]] and Nelson Mandela.